 - Sentence strips

-- Make sentence strips with the text from Five Little Pumpkins and mount it in the pocket chart for the shared reading (as shown in the photo above).
+- Make sentence strips with the text from Five Little Pumpkins and mount it in the pocket chart for the shared reading.

 Part I: Nonfiction Reading